tuoharju/Documents/SecurityPolicy.md

 ### Maventa

-Invoice-related data is transferred to Maventa when e-invoices are sent.
+Invoice-related data is transferred to Maventa (https://maventa.com/) when e-invoices are sent.
 Client can delete this data via Maventa panel.

+### Paytrail

+Our clients use Paytrail (https://www.paytrail.com/) to handle online payments in FloMembers.

 ### Posti Group